AmnaAbdellatif/journey_planning/README.md

 This web application's purpose is to create part of a journey planning app that assists the search for a starting point and displays stop/location matches in a map.

 ●Developing the front end part using React JS.

-●Consuming the EFA Server using a request API
+●Consuming the EFA Server using a request API.

 ●Displays the start and stop points choosen by the user from a search bar .

 ●The app is responsive.

 ## How to use?